London Drum

 Stations on the route: Poplar ➜ Westferry ➜ Limehouse ➜ Shadwell ➜ Bank [change train] Bank ➜ Moorgate ➜ Old Street ➜ Angel ➜ King’s Cross St. Pancras

-Strikes and closures on the DLR and Northern
+Closures on the DLR and Northern line

-First and last train times on the DLR
+First and last train times

-Tube times for the Docklands Light Railway
+Docklands Light Railway timetable

 Alternative routes include Poplar to West India Quay, Poplar to All Saints and Poplar to Blackwall

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-King’s Cross St. Pancras station is wheelchair accessible, and has step-free access from the street to the train
+King’s Cross St. Pancras is wheelchair accessible, and has step-free access from the street to the train

-Poplar station entrance – There’s a lift between the entrance and the platforms.
+Poplar entrance – There’s a lift between the entrance and the platforms.
 If you want to avoid the lift then you can use three flights of stairs (8 steps up +2x16 steps up)

-Changing tube line at Bank – Changing between the Central and DLR platforms involves a lift plus escalator.
+Changing trains at Bank – Changing between the Central and DLR platforms involves a lift plus escalator.
 Changing between the W&C line and any other platform involves a lift, an escalator plus a long travelator.
 You must use stairs when changing trains from the Northern line to any other platform

-King’s Cross St. Pancras station exit – There’s a lift from the platforms to the booking hall.
+King’s Cross St. Pancras exit – There’s a lift from the platforms to the booking hall.
 If you want to avoid the lift then you can get an escalator from the Piccadilly line platforms, an escalator (or 11 steps up +3x17 steps up) from the Victoria line platforms, or two escalators (or one escalator and 11 steps up +3x17 steps up) from the Northern line platforms.
 After that there’s a lift to the King’s Cross forecourt exit.
 There are four flights of stairs from the Metropolitan line booking hall to the Pancras Road exit (2x11 steps up +3 steps up +16 steps up) or one flight of stairs from the Northern/Piccadilly/Victoria line booking hall (7 steps up).
 There are four flights of stairs from the Metropolitan line booking hall and the Belgrove Street and Crestfield Street exits (2x11 steps up +5 steps up +19 steps up) or one flight of stairs from the Northern/Piccadilly/Victoria line booking hall (7 steps up)

-This tube journey is in Oyster zones 1-2.
+The journey is in zones 1-2.
 The cheapest fare is £2.80 off-peak (£3.40 peak) when you pay by Oyster or contactless.
-There’s no return fare, you just pay the same as two single tickets
+There are no return tickets, you just pay the same as two singles

-Cost of tube fare from King’s Cross St Pancras ⇄ Poplar Station | Tube Journey, Train Times & Fares
+Cost of tube fare from King’s Cross St Pancras ⇄ Poplar Station

 Fare zone Cash Oyster & Contactless cards